Kadinsamson/malaria-cell-recognition/README.md

 ## PROGRAM
 ```
-Developed by: DHIVYA SHRI B
+Developed by: KADIN SAMSON L
-Registered No: 212221230009
+Registered No: 212221230044
 ```
 ```
 import os